Kuifje02/vrpy/docs/vrp_variants.rst

 Periodic CVRP (PCVRP)
 ~~~~~~~~~~~~~~~~~~~~~

-In the periodic CVRP, the planning period is extended over a time horizon, and customers have to be serviced more than once.
+In the periodic CVRP, the planning period is extended over a time horizon, and customers can be serviced more than once.
 The demand is considered constant over time, and the frequencies of each customer are known.

 For each node, the ``frequency`` attribute (:class:`int`) is set, and the boolean parameter ``periodic`` is set to ``True.`` All nodes that